 A: Very few, but we no longer enroll new properties.
 In the past, KNP has accepted several conservation easements from private landowners who agreed to put permanent deed restrictions on their properties to preclude development or other activities that would harm or impair the land’s natural condition, particularly to protect endangered species populations.

 The KHLCF Board holds conservation easements on over 50 properties owned by local governments and conservation nonprofits, but private landowners are not eligible for KHLCF programs.
 If you are a private landowner interested in conservation easements, a good place to start is the Kentucky Land Trust Coalition

 Q: When are the trails open?

 A: The majority of KNP trails are open to the public throughout the year from sunrise to sunset for passive recreation such as hiking, birding, photography and nature study.
 Some nature preserves are open for scientific research only.
-Please see the
+Please visit the Locations

 Q: Are the trails open for horse back riding or bike riding?

 A: Trails on are open to foot traffic only.
 Horseback riding and bike riding are not permitted because of their impacts to the trails and natural features of the preserves.
 Rock climbing, rappelling and motorized vehicles (ATV's) are also prohibited.

 Q: Are there picnic facilities or campgrounds?